 Buying Your Pork Tenderloin:

 There is a definite different strategy for buying pork tenderloin unless you’re buying at the butcher; if you are, you can still watch for sales there.
 Most of the pork tenderloins you’ll find at the grocery are put out by large pork producers, Hormel, Armour, and a few others, in cryovac packages.
 Brand name items like this mean – you got it – coupons, and when coupons are combined with sales, the savings are multiplied.

 For this reason (and others) I don’t buy this cut at a buyer’s club, where coupons are not accepted.
 Generally, the everyday prices at Sam’s or Costco don’t touch a sale price at the grocery, although they might be a bit less than the standard grocery store price.
 The few times I have bought pork tenderloin at Costco, I’ve opened the package of what looks like a good-sized tenderloin to find two, small scrappy tenderloins smooshed together.
 While scrappier pork tenderloin may taste the same, it can be very difficult to work with, especially if you’re wanting to stuff and roll your tenderloin, although they can be tightly tied together to sear and roast.

 I avoid the marinated pork tenderloins, whether I’m buying at the grocery or at the buyer’s club simply because

-I’m a food snob (although I am, a food snob on a budget if there is such a thing) I like to make my own marinades and recipes and don’t care for the overly strong flavors in the pre-marinated tenderloins.
+I’m a food snob (although I am, a food snob on a budget if there is such a thing) I like to make my own marinades and recipes and I personally don’t care for the overly strong flavors in the pre-marinated tenderloins.
 Some people enjoy them, but regardless, the buying strategy is the same.